SecretFan: Synthesizing Realistic Data without Breaking Privacy: Evaluation

-Figure~\ref{fig:disc_retraining} shows that the first round of iterations required to collect the good samples is the longest.
-Subsequent rounds might be faster as the initial population passed to each iteration contains more and more good samples.
-However, the evolutionary algorithm is not deterministic, so in some runs the mutations might directly be performed on the most interesting parts of the samples, while in other runs it might take longer to guide the mutations towards better samples.
+Table~\ref{tab:goodsamples_iter_time} illustrates the number of iterations and time required to generate the good samples.
+For every dataset, we can observe the same trend: the amount of good samples first increases rapidly and later increases more slowly until the desired amount of good samples is reached.
+The evolutionary algorithm is not deterministic; in some runs the mutations might directly be performed on the most interesting parts of the samples, while in other runs it might take longer to guide the mutations towards better samples.
+Consequently, we performed the experiment ten times and reported the average.

-\paragraph{\textbf{RQ1} Takeaway} It is feasible to generate sufficiently many samples that fool a discriminator using classical input generation techniques.
+Overall, the number of iterations required to get a synthetic dataset of the same size as the original dataset, containing only good samples, varies between 6 iterations for the smallest dataset and up to 87 iterations for the large one.
+We see that the time required to generate the desired amount of good samples scales proportionally to the dataset size.
+The number of iterations required represents in the worst case 2\% of the dataset size.
+The time and iteration number also depend on the accuracy of the discriminator and the quality of the grammar.
+The more general the grammar, the longer it will take to evolve the samples towards ``good samples'' that capture the correlation between the variables.
+Nevertheless, it is feasible to generate sufficiently many samples that fool a discriminator using classical input generation techniques.